jpmessaging/OutlookTrace/Readme.md

     1. Click [2.
 Stop Capture].
     2. Click [3.
 Save Capture].
+    3. In [Save as type], select `Password-Protected Capture (*.saz)`.
-    3. Save the capture in the folder with GUID name created under "Path" parameter you specified in Collect-OutloookInfo.
+    4. Save the capture in the folder with GUID name created under "Path" parameter you specified in Collect-OutloookInfo.
-    4. Close the [FiddlerCap Web Recorder] dialog box.
+    5. Close the [FiddlerCap Web Recorder] dialog box.

         If the following dialog appears, click [Yes].